 Reflecting on strengths and weaknesses is not an exercise in self-criticism but a pathway to identifying goals.
 According to Harris & Sass, 2011, this reflective practice enables teachers to create an action plan that enhances their skills and knowledge.
 For example, a teacher who recognises a weakness in classroom management might seek professional development in that area, leading to a more harmonious classroom environment.

-Continuous reflection and evaluation are not static but dynamic processes.
+Continuous reflection and evaluation are not static but active processes.
 As noted by Ingersoll & Strong, 2011, they allow for constant improvement and growth, providing a sense of progress and achievement that promotes job satisfaction.
 The art of teaching is the art of continuous learning, it's a never-ending cycle of growth, adaptation, and renewal.

-reflection in teaching is a multifaceted tool that offers numerous benefits:
+Reflection in teaching is a multifaceted tool that offers numerous benefits:

 • Positive Experience: Reflection contributes to job satisfaction and helps in the prevention of work strain and burnout.